ByteWelder/Tactility/Documentation/ideas.md

 # Bugs
 - I2C Scanner is on M5Stack devices is broken
-- Fix screenshot app on ESP32: it currently blocks when allocating memory (its cmakelists.txt also needs a fix, see TODO in there)
 - WiFi bug: when pressing disconnect while between `WIFI_EVENT_STA_START` and `IP_EVENT_STA_GOT_IP`, then auto-connect becomes active again.
 - ESP32 (CYD) memory issues (or any device without PSRAM):
   - Boot app doesn't show logo